-As the following slides will mainly focus on BASF's business performance in Q4 2022, I will also briefly comment on chemical production in the last quarter of the year.

-In Q4 2022, global chemical production increased by only 1.0 percent.
-A considerable increase, which was surprising in the overall weak environment, was only seen in China.
+As the following remarks will mainly focus on BASF's business performance in the fourth quarter of 2022, I will also briefly comment on chemical production in the last quarter of the year: In the fourth quarter of 2022, global chemical production increased by only 1.0 percent.
+A considerable increase was only seen in China, which was surprising in the overall weak environment.
 This was partly driven by a base effect, as chemical production in China had been negatively impacted by electricity cuts in the fourth quarter of 2021.
 All other regions recorded a decline in chemical production, which was most pronounced in Europe.

-[Slide 5: Q4 2022: Sales decreased slightly, mainly due to lower volumes]
+[Slide 4: Q4 2022: Sales decreased slightly, mainly due to lower volumes]

-Moving on to BASF: In Q4 2022, our sales decreased by 2 percent to 19.3 billion euros, mainly on account of lower volumes.
+Moving on to BASF: In the fourth quarter of 2022, our sales decreased by 2 percent to €19.3 billion, mainly on account of lower volumes.

 Sales volumes declined by 15 percent.
 With the exception of Agricultural Solutions, all segments recorded lower volumes.
 Sales prices increased by 9 percent.
 All segments were able to increase prices except for Chemicals, where prices declined on account of weak demand.
 Portfolio effects of minus 1 percent were mainly caused by the sale of the kaolin minerals business, which had been part of the Performance Chemicals division until the divestiture.

 Currency effects of plus 4.5 percent had a positive impact on sales and were primarily related to the U.S. dollar.

-[Slide 6: Q4 2022: BASF's EBIT before special items declined primarily due to lower contributions from the upstream segments]
+[Slide 5: Q4 2022: BASF's EBIT before special items declined primarily due to lower contributions from the upstream segments]

-Let's now move on to our earnings development by segment in Q4 2022 compared with the strong prior-year quarter.
+Let's now move on to our earnings development by segment in the fourth quarter of 2022 compared with the strong prior-year quarter.

 The overall decline in EBIT before special items resulted largely from considerably lower contributions from the Chemicals and Materials segments.
-In Q4 2022, these two segments contributed only 65 million euros to BASF Group's EBIT before special items compared with 933 million euros in the prior-year quarter.
+In the fourth quarter of 2022, these two segments contributed only €65 million to BASF Group's EBIT before special items, compared with €933 million in the prior-year quarter.
 This was mainly due to lower volumes and margins on the back of low demand and high energy and raw materials prices.

-In total, earnings in BASF's four downstream segments improved by 229 million euros and amounted to 393 million euros.
-While Agricultural Solutions and Surface Technologies were able to increase earnings, EBIT before special items in Nutrition & Care and Industrial Solutions declined compared with the prior-year quarter.
+In total, earnings in BASF's four downstream segments improved by €229 million and amounted to €393 million.
+While the Agricultural Solutions and Surface Technologies segments were able to increase earnings, EBIT before special items in the Nutrition & Care and Industrial Solutions segments declined compared with the prior-year quarter.

-In the full year 2022, EBIT before special items decreased by 890 million euros to 6.9 billion euros compared with a very strong performance in 2021.
-Considerably higher earnings in BASF's downstream segments partially compensated for significantly lower earnings in BASF's upstream segments.
+In the full year 2022, EBIT before special items decreased by €890 million to €6.9 billion compared with a very strong performance in 2021.
+Considerably higher earnings in BASF's downstream segments only partially compensated for significantly lower earnings in BASF's upstream segments.
 Margins in the Chemicals and Materials segments were extraordinarily high in 2021 and in the first half of 2022 but declined significantly in the second half of the year.

-Now I would like to hand over to Hans for further details on our financial performance.
+Now I would like to hand over to Hans Engel for further details on our financial performance in 2022.

-Hans-Ulrich Engel
+[Hans-Ulrich Engel]

-[Slide 7: BASF Group Q4 2022 and full year 2022: Financial figures]
+[Slide 6: BASF Group Q4 2022 and full year 2022: Financial figures]